The Art of Personal Chaos: Synopsis

-The show continues with Act IV: Every Chessboard Has Two Queens, where Gaga and her dancers wear black ensembles to perform "Shadow of a Man".
-She continues with "Kill for Love" backed by the live band, and "Summerboy" on electric guitar.
-"Born This Way" follows at the end of the catwalk.
-Clad in a black hooded cloak, Gaga performs "Million Reasons" on one side of the stage as the Mistress of Mayhem reappears atop the red gown from the opening act on the other.
+The revamped show's third act bears the same name and opens with Gaga stepping out of a giant skull in a gothic outfit decorated with roses to perform "Killah", with the stage illuminated in purple lights.
+For "Zombieboy", she is accompanied by Gomez Addams-inspired dancers dressed in purple jackets, while the screens are projecting audience members with glowing green eyes resembling zombies.
+She changes into a voluminous white dress for "The Dead Dance", and walks down a staircase during "LoveDrug".
+Her dress is gradually removed as shortened versions of "Applause" and "Just Dance" close the segment.
+In the completely revised fourth act, titled Every Chessboard Has Two Queens, Gaga wears a military-style tailcoat to perform "Shadow of a Man" and "Kill for Love", this time as standalone songs.
+She continues with "Summerboy", playing on an electric guitar, while surrounded by her dancers in a steamy nightclub setting.
+"Born This Way" follows with its original choreography and some additional vogueing elements.
+Clad in a black hooded cloak, Gaga performs "Million Reasons" as a plea to the Mistress of Mayhem, who reappears atop the red gown from the opening act.
 The scene marks a transitional moment in the show, as the light and dark versions of Gaga face each other before joining hands in the center of the stage, signifying their coexistence in harmony.
-For "Shallow", the pair board a glowing boat that glides along a river-like runway, with the Mistress embodying Charon—the mythological ferryman—guiding Gaga across the catwalk to the B-stage.
-She then performs "Die with a Smile" on piano and, on select dates, adds a surprise song.
-To close the act, Gaga performs "Vanish into You" near the barricades, directly interacting with fans.
+For "Shallow", which receives a moodier arrangement, the pair board a Venetian-style gondola illuminated by a lantern.
+The gondola, paddled by the red-masked figure, carries Gaga along the catwalk to the B-stage.
+Gaga then performs "Die with a Smile" on piano, followed by surprise songs on select dates.
+Closing the fourth act, Gaga again interacts with fans near the barricades, singing "Vanish into You".

-The concert concludes with Finale: Eternal Aria of the Monster Heart, featuring a recorded speech that symbolizes the union of Gaga and the Mistress of Mayhem, as Gaga declares, "We are monsters, and monsters never die".
+The finale at both versions of the show, titled Eternal Aria of the Monster Heart, features a recorded speech that symbolizes the union of Gaga and the Mistress of Mayhem, as Gaga declares, "We are monsters, and monsters never die".
 It is followed by "Bad Romance", where Gaga and her dancers wear white Elizabethan attire and red plague doctor outfits in a scene simulating a medical operation, as the credits roll on screen and the opera house set appears to burn.
-The encore shows Gaga removing her costume and makeup while performing "How Bad Do U Want Me" offstage, with the camera following her return to the stage to bow with the dancers and thank the audience.
+For the tour shows, "How Bad Do U Want Me" is moved to the very end as an encore performance, during which Gaga removes her costume and makeup while singing backstage, with the camera following her return to the stage to bow with the dancers and thank the audience.

 Critical reception

-The Mayhem Ball received widespread critical acclaim for its theatricality and Gaga's performance, with particular praise directed at the production design, costumes, and choreography.
-(Note: Attributed to multiple sources:) It was also described as a celebration of the artist's career and an enhanced version of the Mayhem promotional concerts.
-(Note: Attributed to multiple sources:) Several critics called it "the show of the year," (Note: Attributed to multiple sources:) and reviews were overwhelmingly positive across the countries visited by the tour, with most awarding it the highest possible ratings in their respective outlets.
-(Note: Attributed to multiple sources:)